-Student Health & Wellness is committed to providing an environment that fosters quality healthcare.
+Student Health is committed to providing an environment that fosters quality health care.
 Employees are expected to assist you in understanding and exercising your rights.
 Likewise, you are expected to understand your responsibilities to your caregivers and other individuals attempting to provide services to you.

 Our goal is for you to have the same care and attention we would want for our family and ourselves.

-The following sections explain some of the basics about how you can expect to be treated at Student Health & Wellness.
+The following sections explain some of the basics about how you can expect to be treated at Student Health.
 They also cover what we will need from you to care for you better.
-If you have questions at any time, please ask them.
+If you have questions at any time, please ask us.

-- You have a right to personal privacy while in our clinic and to have all information about your illness and care treated as confidential.
+- You have a right to personal privacy while in our facilities and to have all information about your illness and care treated as confidential.

 - You have a right to request a family member, friend, or personal partner be present during your appointment.